mickabd/rust-learning/README.md

 # Rust Learning Repository

-This repository contains Rust applications to handle a deck of cards and manage bank accounts with various functionalities.
+This repository contains Rust applications to handle a deck of cards, manage bank accounts with various functionalities, and extract error logs from a log file.

 ## Project Structure

 - `deck/`: Contains the Rust application for managing a deck of cards.
 - `bank/`: Contains the Rust application for managing bank accounts.
 - `media/`: Contains the Rust application for managing different types of media (Book, Movie, Audiobook, Podcast).
+- `logs/`: Contains the Rust application for extracting error logs from a log file.

 ## Functionalities